Lab Policy

 Results

-Do not report or make any decision based on the production information reported in the autograder.
+Do not report or make any decisions based on the production information reported in the autograder.
 You are writing this report to largely communicate if you would put your model in production or not.
 You wouldn’t have production metrics before putting the model in production!
 The production data is used partially to illustrate “making predictions for new data” but also to prevent cheating to obtain required test metrics.

 Discussion

 Be sure to state a conclusion, that is, whether or not you would use the model you trained and selected for the real world scenario described at the start of the lab!
-Discuss any limitations or potential improvements.
-Additionally, include responses to any discussion prompts stated in the lab document.

 The discussion section is by far the most important, both in general, and for your lab grade.
 It should be given the most consideration, and is likely (but not required) to be the longest section.